-David joined Sonn Macmillan Walker in February 2017 and principally represents individuals accused of serious offences, complex financial crimes and associated confiscation proceedings.
+David joined Sonn Macmillan Walker in February 2017.
+He specialises in serious and complex criminal cases and associated PoCA litigation.

 David represents both privately-funded and legally-aided clients.

 Areas of expertise

 Sexual offences including of a historic nature

 Represented a money service business following the police seizure and application for forfeiture of £690k.
 Able to show cash not ‘recoverable’ because it had been purchased wholesale in good faith during the course of the company’s usual business activities and with no knowledge of its tainted origins.

 FCA v M & Ors (2019), “Operation Alfreton” and “Operation Gault”